matt-0123/Artificial-Intelligence-Home-Automation-/README.md

   - Turns on the lights my the time you wake up
   - Coffee being made by the time you fresh up
-  - Break fast being cooked ready
+  - Breakfast being cooked ready
   - Remind about shopping lists
   - Turn ON or OFF the appliances even when you are outside of your house
   - Automated temperature control